Rhylee Suyom has hopped in three different worlds: the academe, the corporate, and the media. He enjoys being with nature and his family.

 Marxist Analysis of the Text

 To add more, the apparent ideology will be classism and racism.
-As mentioned earlier, the treatment of the person depends on the perceived superiority and the capacity to earn.
-If one has a high rank and the ethnicity belongs to the favored ones, there will be no problem about it.
-The society will favor the dominant and the fortunate ones.
+As mentioned earlier, the treatment of the person depends on perceived superiority and the capacity to earn.
+If one has a high rank and the ethnicity belongs to the favored ones, there will be no problem with it.
+Society will favor the dominant and the fortunate ones.

 In an overall context, the primary concept here is that the persona is someone from the working class who gets dominated by his boss who holds a higher rank than him.
 This makes him follow his words without thinking twice about it.
 He has been taken by the hegemony that he will always have to follow.
 Another is racism.
 Since he belonged to the race that was being sent away during that time, he was placed in hot water because despite being American, he still looked like a Mexican and no one appears to believe that he is American.

-As a conclusion, the poem by Gary Soto is a slice of the narrative of the author’s life.
-It presents the struggle of the Mexican American who had to struggle with the border between their countries as well as to how they had to deal with the border patrols.
-Soto’s life was his basis in creating works like this piece.
-Aside from this, the existing rift in the border of America and Mexico is already the rich source of inspiration to come up with the text.
-Soto intends to encapsulate the experiences of the Mexican Americans like him as the concept of putting up a wall is being promoted by Trump himself now.
+In conclusion, the poem by Gary Soto is a slice of the narrative of the author’s life.
+It presents the struggle of the Mexican Americans who had to struggle with the border between their countries as well as to how they had to deal with the border patrols.
+Soto’s life was his basis for creating works like this piece.
+Aside from this, the existing rift in the border between America and Mexico is already a rich source of inspiration to come up with the text.
+Soto intends to encapsulate the experiences of Mexican Americans like him as the concept of putting up a wall is being promoted by Trump himself now.

 The author managed to jokingly send the message across – they were being singled out.
-Their race was discriminated since all the Mexicans were generalized to be illegal immigrants.
-This is still happening until now only that not only their race but also other races in different places in the world.
+Their race was discriminated against since all the Mexicans were generalized to be illegal immigrants.
+This is still happening now only not only in their race but also to other races in different places in the world.

-With the Marxist reading of the text, Soto showed total submission to the boss since that is how they are expected by the society.
-He belongs to the working class and that even if he does not have to follow, he followed because it is how people’s minds work – follow the higher person.
+With the Marxist reading of the text, Soto showed total submission to the boss since that is how they are expected by society.
+He belongs to the working class and even if he does not have to follow, he followed because it is how people’s minds work – follow the higher person.
 This also proved how racism worked.
-The hegemonic force in that time is the reign of the racism and how it affected so many people in the process.
-It becomes hegemony since people gives in to this dominant ideology even without thinking.
-The persona did line up with the rest of the illegal immigrants just because his mind was conditioned to follow the superior individual in an autopilot mode.
+The hegemonic force at that time is the reign of racism and how it affected so many people in the process.
+It becomes hegemony since people give in to this dominant ideology even without thinking.
+The persona did line up with the rest of the illegal immigrants just because his mind was conditioned to follow the superior individual in autopilot mode.